Best Winter Jackets

 With the Mountain Equipment Lightline Winter Jacket, you’ll get an adjustable zip-off hood with three panels that help the jacket fit better and boost protection.
 Plus, there is a molded center front zipper with a rear insulated area, and the jacket features two hand-warmer pockets.

-This jacket is available in sizes small to XXL.
+This best winter jacket is available in sizes small to XXL.
 Most reviewers agree that this jacket fits true to size.
 If you already know that you’ll be adding a lot of layers underneath, you may want to size up.
 The jacket falls about mid-butt length, providing great warmth and fit.
 You could also check out our guide about the best 3 in 1 jacket.

 2. Caterpillar Insulated Parka